-The Festival Choir was founded in 1963 to mark the centenary of St John’s.
-It is still going strong and as such is the longest serving active group in the parish.
-The Choir receives appreciative comments, not only form our own parishioners, but from the many visitors throughout the year.
-We meet every Tuesday evening at 7.30pm in the Parish Hall for rehearsals.
+The Festival Choir was founded in 1963 to mark the centenary of St John’s Church and remains the longest serving active group in the parish.
+The Choir exists principally to sing Renaissance polyphony to more contemporary repertoire in the proper liturgical context for which it was composed.
 We sing the Ordinary of the Mass and appropriate motets approximately ten times a year on the main Feasts of the Church’s year.
 Reflective music is sung on Good Friday.
-The candlelit Festivals of Carols and Readings at Christmas is eagerly anticipated each year.
+The candlelit Festival of Carols and Readings at Christmas is eagerly anticipated each year.

 St John’s boasts a fine three-manual Walker Organ.
 It was originally designed in 1966 for Hull University but was rebuilt with additions at St John’s in 2005.
 It is used at the three weekend Masses, feasts, weddings and funerals.
 There are currently four organists but we are always interested to hear from competent players who can sight read and transpose.
 For further details please contact